 When creating an email blast, use the "HTML Tab" and its help topic for additional information.

-No. If your email has links in it, Total Access Emailer does not track the number of times the link is clicked.
-Total Access Emailer only sends the email out, but does not track what happens when the user receives it.
+No. If your email has links in it, Total Access Emailer cannot track the number of times a link is clicked.
+Total Access Emailer only sends the email out, but cannot detect what happens when the user receives it.

 Your website can provide hyperlinks to track the number of times a link is clicked or visited.
-Total Access Emailer can then send an email containing the links for your web site to track.
+Total Access Emailer can then send an email containing the links for your web site to track including unique IDs for each email through a field reference.

 No. Total Access Emailer does not include an HTML Editor.